cglondon71/elassandra/docs/elassandra/source/mapping.rst

 * ``_index`` is the index name mapped to the underlying cassandra keyspace name (dash [-] and dot[.] are automatically replaced by underscore [_]).
 * ``_type`` is the document type name mapped to the underlying cassandra table name (dash [-] and dot[.] are automatically replaced by underscore [_]).
 * ``_id`` is the document ID is a string representation of the primary key of the underlying cassandra table.
-Single field primary key is converted to a string, compound primary key is converted to a JSON array converted to a string.
-For example, if your primary key is a string and a number, you would have ``_id`` = [\"003011FAEF2E\",1493502420000].
-To get such a document by its ``_id``, you need to properly escape brackets and double-quotes like this.
+Single field primary key is converted to a string, compound primary key is converted into a JSON array converted into a string.
+For example, if your primary key is a string and a number, you will get ``_id`` = [\"003011FAEF2E\",1493502420000].
+To get such a document by its ``_id``, you need to properly escape???? brackets and double-quotes as shown below:
 .. code::

    get 'twitter/tweet/\["003011FAEF2E",1493502420000\]?pretty'